spatie/laravel-data/docs/advanced-usage/pipeline.md

 - **class** the `DataClass` object for the data object [more info](/docs/laravel-data/v4/advanced-usage/internal-structures)
 - **properties** the key-value properties which will be used to construct the data object
+- **creationContext** the context in which the data object is being created you'll find the following info here:
+  - **dataClass** the data class which is being created
+  - **validationStrategy** the validation strategy which is being used
+  - **mapPropertyNames** whether property names should be mapped
+  - **withoutMagicalCreation** whether to use the magical creation methods or not
+  - **ignoredMagicalMethods** the magical methods which are ignored
+  - **casts** a collection of global casts

 When using a magic creation methods, the pipeline is not being used (since you manually overwrite how a data object is constructed).
 Only when you pass in a request object a minimal version of the pipeline is used to authorize and validate